Content Strategy Report for HealthReach

 Lastly, I made a style guide to ensure visual consistency and best writing practices for HealthReach’s website.
 It introduces suggestions for colors, typefaces, and tone of voice that would suit the new website.

-To implement and maintain the content strategy, HealthReach should:
+To successfully implement and maintain the content strategy, HealthReach should:

 Assign clear roles and responsibilities for content creation and upkeep.